mwwojcik/airline-reservation-system/ars/0004-TCH-RES-use-document-database-as-a-aggregate-data-repository.md

 * A Read Model combining data from different aggregates is required .

 ## Decision
-Option no 2 - relational database.
+Option no 1 - document database - MongoDB.

 ## Consequences

-This is a more stable solution.
-This technology is better known by the developer team.

-It allows you to extract data from various modules and create Read Models.

-It is much easier than in the case of document databases.
+* the aggregate structure is simple, there is no relations between aggregates
+* aggregate structure resembles a document structure
+* document bases are very modern and attractive to the developer team
+* possible problems with create cross aggregate Read Model